LucasFerraroCardoso/IRT_OpenML/README.md

 ### decodIRT_MLtIRT

 This script is in charge of calculating IRT parameters using the R language.
 But don't worry!
-The script takes care of installing the R packages, you only need Python ;)
+The script takes care of installing the R packages, you only need Python.

-To run this script, just enter the directory where the generated files were saved and the script does the rest :)
+To run this script, just enter the directory where the generated files were saved and the script does the rest.

 `$ python decodIRT_MLtIRT -dir dir_name`